 If you like the idea of trying natural supplements, there are several that may help, including the following:

 Like fish oils, vitamin E may help to improve blood flow too.
-Experts believe it may also reduce symptoms in cases of Raynaud’s that are caused by vibrating machinery (iii).
+Experts believe it may also reduce symptoms in cases of Raynaud’s that are caused by vibrating machinery (xiv).

 This mineral is also thought to help open up tightened blood vessels, which may explain why some nutritional practitioners recommend it to people who have Raynaud’s.
-Some also argue that magnesium helps the body deal with emotional stress, which is a trigger for Raynaud’s.
-A study has also found that levels of magnesium in the blood are lower in women exposed to the cold who have primary Raynaud’s compared with those who do not have the condition (iv).
+Plus there’s evidence that being under a lot of stress could result in lower magnesium levels (xv).
+A study has also found that levels of magnesium in the blood are lower in women exposed to the cold who have primary Raynaud’s compared with those who do not have the condition (xvi).

-Anecdotal reports suggest this warming spice may help relieve Raynaud’s symptoms, while several books on medicinal herbs claim cinnamon may help to stimulate the circulation (v).
+Anecdotal reports suggest this warming spice may help relieve Raynaud’s symptoms, while books on medicinal herbs claim cinnamon may help to stimulate the circulation (xvii).

 Bhatacharjee.
 Hand Book of Indian Medicinal Plants.
 Jaipur: Pointer Publishers.
 1998.